 Access to the full curriculum of the school, including the National Curriculum, is to be achieved by the careful differentiation of class work by the class/subject teacher.
 Through careful planning the teacher will define what the pupil is expected to learn.
 Once the learning objective is defined a class/subject teacher can seek advice from the SENCo on strategies which might be used to help a pupil achieve learning objectives.
-It is always the responsibility of the class teacher to assess whether objectives have been achieved and record evidence on class tracking grids.
+It is always the responsibility of the class teacher to assess whether objectives have been achieved and record evidence on the school tracking system (Target Tracker).